learningequality/kolibri-docs/docs/learn.rst

 .. note::
   Options for viewing PDF files will depend on the browser and operating system you are using to view Kolibri.

-* Use the :guilabel:`Enter fullscreen` button to open the PDF file in fullscreen view.
+* Use the |fullscreen| button in the upper right corner to open the ebook in fullscreen view.
+* With the :guilabel:`+` and :guilabel:`-` buttons you can zoom the document in and out.
 * Use the :guilabel:`Esc` key to close the fullscreen view and return.
 * Use the :guilabel:`DOWNLOAD CONTENT` button below the PDF viewer to download the PDF file to your computer.